-Splitting inventory items (also known as "packages" or "lots") is necessary when you need to return or transfer a portion of an inventory item.
-For example, when you need to return 25 of 100 units that all belong to the same traceability ID, or when you're breaking down a larger package and distributing its contents to other retail locations.
+Splitting inventory is necessary when you need to return or transfer a portion of a package or lot.
+For example, when you need to return 25 of 100 units that all belong to the same traceability ID, or when you're breaking down a larger package and distributing its contents to other locations.

-Always split lots/packages before transferring inventory, even if you're transferring the entire remaining quantity of a lot/package.
+Always split packages before transferring inventory, even if you're transferring the entire remaining quantity of a package.

-Never transfer a package that you have made sales from!
+Never transfer a package ID that you have made sales from!

 Generally speaking, in order to remain compliant you must maintain all historical sales data under the retail license on which you made those sales.
 If you transfer a package which has sales associated with it, you are in effect transferring that sales data along with it, taking you out of compliance.